MWATelescope/manta-ray-client/README.md

 ## Description

-Python API and helper scripts to interact with the [MWA ASVO](https://asvo.mwatelescope.org)
+Python API and helper scripts to interact with the [MWA ASVO](https://asvo.mwatelescope.org).

 ## Job Services

-There are two types of MWA jobs:
+There are two types of MWA ASVO jobs:
-* Average, convert and download visibility data set using cotter.
+* Conversion: Average, convert and download visibility data set using cotter.
-* Package and download a visibility data set.
+* Visibility Download: Package and download a visibility data set.

 ## Submit Jobs